beankillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 7-movethatfile will move Move the file betty from /tmp/ to /tmp/my_first_directory The file 8-firstdelete will delete betty from /tmp/my_first_directory.
-The file 9-firstdirdeletion wil delete the my_first_directory directory in the /tmp directory
+The file 9-firstdirdeletion wil delete the my_first_directory directory in the /tmp directory The file 10-back will change the working directory to the previous one.